StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Interactive Brokers (IBKR) offers some of the lowest rates for trading on the Singapore Exchange (SGX), in addition to competitive pricing on its forex and CFDs offering.
 IBKR offers fixed pricing where you avoid exchange fees, but pay a flat fee of 2.50 SGD per order on the SGX.

-What is the best trading platform for beginners in Singapore?
+What is the best stock trading app for beginners in Singapore?

 Our testing